-The Experiment Architect Tool allows DKIST Scientists to generate Experiments from approved and facilitate generation of Proposals the Experiments' Observing Programs and Instrument Programs (Figure 3-12).
+The Experiment Architect Tool allows DKIST Scientists to generate Experiments from approved facilitate Proposals and the generation of Experiments' Observing Programs and Instrument Programs (Figure 3-12).
 Observing Programs define the configuration of the telescope (pointing, Coudé orientation, etc.), the Gregorian Optic Station (GOS) (which FOV, dark, pinhole, target, etc.), and WFC (mode, offsetting and lockpoint details).
 Instrument Programs define the configuration of the instruments specified by the PI in the Proposal.
 Instrument Programs are part of the Observing Program.
 The Experiment Architect supports DKIST Scientists in creating Observing Program scripts for each Observing Program.
 All science observations are obtained through the OCS by executing an